HappySeaFox/tht/HOWTO.md

 - **Ctrl+K** - show the text color dialog

 ### Global shortcuts:

+Registered globally and can be activated from anywhere while THT is running.

 - **Ctrl+Alt+S** - take a screenshot of your trade
 - **Ctrl+Alt+R** - show the THT window (when the window is minimized or hidden in the tray)